huggingface/blog/moe.md

   <figcaption>MoE Transformer Encoder from the GShard Paper</figcaption>
 </figure>

-To maintain a balanced load and efficiency at scale, the GShard authors introduced a couple of changes apart from a similar auxiliary loss discussed in the previous section:
+To maintain a balanced load and efficiency at scale, the GShard authors introduced a couple of changes in addition to an auxiliary loss similar to the one discussed in the previous section:

-- **Random routing**: in a top-2 setup, we always pick the top expert, but the second expert is picked with the probability proportional to its weight.
+- **Random routing**: in a top-2 setup, we always pick the top expert, but the second expert is picked with probability proportional to its weight.
 - **Expert capacity**: we can set a threshold of how many tokens can be processed by one expert.
 If both experts are at capacity, the token is considered overflowed, and it’s sent to the next layer via residual connections (or dropped entirely in other projects).
 This concept will become one of the most important concepts for MoEs.
 Why is expert capacity needed?
 Since all tensor shapes are statically determined at compilation time, but we cannot know how many tokens will go to each expert ahead of time, we need to fix the capacity factor.

 The GShard paper has contributions by expressing parallel computation patterns that work well for MoEs, but discussing that is outside the scope of this blog post.